 - Big Brown Bat

 While most bats love caves for hibernation there are always exceptions.
-The Little Brown bats will sometimes hibernate in houses and other human made structures.
+The Little Brown bats will sometimes hibernate in houses and other human made structures (source).
+They especially love attics!
 The Long Eared bat has some reports showing that it hibernates in tree cavities and other reports indicating it hibernates in rock crevices.

 Timing of hibernation also varies extensively with the Tri Colored typically being the first species to go into hibernation and the Small Footed bat being the last.